fncbook/fnc/julia/chapter4.md

     column_labels=["iteration", "error", "log error", "ratio"], backend=:html )
 ```

-The convergence is probably superlinear at a rate of $\alpha=1.8$ or so.
+The convergence is apparently superlinear at a rate of $\alpha=1.8$ or so.
 ``````

 ### 4.5 @section-nonlineqn-newtonsys